kira23j/CodeVersity/07.Software-Testing/README.md

-# software testing with different programming langauges.
+# Software-Testing with different programming langauges and frameworks.